Confirm-Solutions/imprint/docs/design/model/model.md

 and its corresponding `InterSum` object that accrued information across all the simulations.
 The only model-specific quantities are:

-- Jacobian operator of parameter transform (multiply Jacobian to an input vector `v`).
+- Jacobian operator of the transformation that maps grid-points to natural parameters.
 - Quadratic form of the covariance of the sufficient statistic.
 - Upper bound on the quadratic form of the hessian.

+We explain the reasoning at a high-level.
+The first quantity is required since a `model` defines the space in which the grid-points lie, and `UpperBound` requires the Jacobian of the transform that maps grid-points to the natural parameters.
+Hence, this Jacobian is a model-specific quantity.
+The second quantity is obviously model-specific since a model defines the data distribution.
+The third quantity will, in general, be model-specific since the hessian also depends on the underlying data distribution.

 See [UpperBound](../math/stats/upper_bound/doc.pdf)
-for the mathematical details.
+for further mathematical details.
 See [Exponential Model](../math/model/exp_control_k_treatment/doc.pdf)
 for a concrete example of these specifications.